aspose-total/Aspose.Total-Products/total/en/java/conversion/potm-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to MARKDOWN via Java or Online App" h2="On Premise Java API to export POTM to MARKDOWN without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert POTM file to MARKDOWN via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POTM to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to MARKDOWN.
+Converting a POTM file to MARKDOWN can be done quickly and easily with the help of Aspose.Total for Java.
+Aspose.Total for Java is a suite of APIs that allows developers to create, manipulate, and convert a variety of file formats.
+It includes Aspose.Slides for Java and Aspose.Cells for Java, which can be used to convert POTM to MARKDOWN in two simple steps.

+The first step is to export the POTM file to HTML using Aspose.Slides for Java.
+This API provides a wide range of features for working with presentations, including the ability to export presentations to HTML.
+It also supports a variety of other file formats, such as PPT, PPTX, ODP, and PDF.

+Once the POTM file has been exported to HTML, the second step is to use Aspose.Cells for Java to convert the HTML to MARKDOWN.
+Aspose.Cells for Java is a powerful API for working with spreadsheets, and it includes features for converting HTML to MARKDOWN.
+It also supports a variety of other file formats, such as XLS, XLSX, ODS, and CSV.

+By using Aspose.Total for Java, developers can quickly and easily convert POTM files to MARKDOWN.
+The two-step process of exporting the POTM file to HTML and then converting the HTML to MARKDOWN is simple and straightforward.
+Aspose.Total for Java is a powerful suite of APIs that makes it easy to work with a variety of file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}